When Central Market opened in 1994, few people had heard of a grocery store that didn’t sell laundry detergent.

 On opening day, crowds were thickest at the checkout lines.
-"Customers ate up the concept," says Liz Taylor-Culpon, who now works in a department called shelf edge, which updates the prices on the shelves throughout the store.
-Because Central Market didn’t sell everyday items in those early years, they opened a side store called RX Express that carried Lay’s potato chips, Coca-Cola, candies, prescription medicine and even VHS tapes, but they closed that store a few years after the opening.
+“Customers ate up the concept,” says Liz Taylor-Culpon, who now works in a department called shelf edge, which updates the prices on the shelves throughout the store.
+Because Central Market didn’t sell everyday items, they opened a side store called RX Express that carried Lay’s potato chips, Coca-Cola, candies, prescription medicine and even VHS tapes, but they closed that store a few years after the opening.

 Fernandez and Taylor-Culpon are two of more than half a dozen staffers who have worked at the original location since it opened.

 “We’d get these artichokes that were this big,” says perishables director Mark Henson, holding his hands up to his face.
 “We called them baby’s head artichokes.
 Peppers, too.”
 Henson was hired the fall before the store opened.
 He’d worked at an H-E-B, so he knew how the grocery industry worked, but he’d never dealt with such a variety of fresh produce, including star fruit, Champagne grapes or fiddlehead ferns.